01 of 10

 Creating Good Feng Shui

 It can be overwhelming trying to figure out where to start when it comes to cultivating good feng shui in your home.
 What rooms should you begin with?
 How do you start fresh or what do you do if a room is already decorated?
 Thankfully, it doesn't need to be challenging.
 We've compiled a few ideas that will kickstart your journey to a happier and healthier home.
-So whether you’re new to feng shui or an expert, here are nine essential steps to create good feng shui in your home.Continue to 2 of 10 below.
+So whether you’re new to feng shui or an expert, here are nine essential steps to create good feng shui in every room of your home.Continue to 2 of 10 below.

 02 of 10